danielabar/meblog/src/markdown/save-monthly-expense-caution.md

 Stories like [this one](https://www.mrmoneymustache.com/2019/08/22/1000-per-hour/) of saving ~$1000 on a yearly basis from just an hour on the phone are very compelling.
 So when a few months ago I received a notice of my cell phone bill going up by $3/month, I was very motivated to call my provider to avoid this increase, and perhaps get an even better price. $3/month works out to $36/year so that's certainly worth a quick phone call (ignoring taxes for this story, just to keep all the numbers simple).
 Here's how it went:

 One quick note first - all the customer service reps I spoke to on this journey were very nice and doing their best to be helpful.
-If this comes off as sounding critical, it's aimed at the provider/system as a whole, not any individual working there.
+If this comes off as sounding critical, it's my frustration at the provider/system as a whole, not any individual working there.

 ## Call One